3cixty/querymanager/profileStorage/privacyManager/README.md

 ### Current features

 * Storage and retrieval of user profiles
-* Two programs test that show how to use the profile storage APIs
+* Five programs test that show how to use the profile storage and privacy APIs
 * Application and user privacy contract definition
 * Implementation of the privacy contract request api that allow to request a privacy contract certification, update a privacy contract and get the current status of the request
 * Implementation of storage of the user privacy contract
 * Implementation of privacy management during user profiles retrieval
-* An WEB application that allows to generate privacy contract for application with a simple interface
+* A WEB application that allows to generate privacy contract for application with a simple interface
+* A GUI for the privacy certification authority, in order to accept or refuse privacy contracts

 # Last Release Version
 ----------

 #### Identification
-Privacy Manager version 1.1
+Privacy Manager version 1.2

 #### Maven
 In order to use the module in other Maven projects add the following dependency in the project's pom.xml: